What is a UTI?

 What causes urinary tract infections, and how common are they?

 Urinary tract infections are virtually always caused when bacteria that are normally present on the skin or in GI tract make their way into the urinary system.
-UTIs are very common among women; about 50-60% of adult women have had at least one UTI.
+UTIs are very common among women; about 50 to 60 percent of adult women have had at least one UTI.
 The numbers are significantly lower for adult men.

 Why do women get UTIs more often than men?